 In some courses and under certain circumstances, a grade of (P) is used to indicate that a student has attained a sufficient level of knowledge within a course or program of study to receive credit.
 Circumstances that warrant the use of (P) include, but are not limited to, articulated credit, advanced placement, and foreign language credit.
+Any specific course must receive approval from Academic Council to have a grade option of "P".
 In each of these circumstances, credit is awarded but no grade point average points are computed.
 Students may not request a Pass grade option.